 - Thyroid disease

 Many people with dilated cardiomyopathy have no symptoms.
-Some who only have minors and live a normal life.
+Some only have minors and live everyday life.
 Others develop symptoms that can get worse as their heart gets sick.

 The symptoms of DCM can occur at any age and may include: